privacyidea/privacyidea/doc/eventhandler/federationhandler.rst

 .. note:: You need to configure the allow override client in the child privacyIDEA server.

-**realm** The forwarding request will change the realm to the specified realm .
+**realm** The forwarding request will change the realm to the specified realm.
   This might be necessary since the child privacyIDEA server could have different realms than the parent privacyIDEA server.

 **resolver** The forwarding request will change the resolver to the specified